Vicariate for Caritas

 St Vincent's Support Centre

-St Vincent’s is also home to a refugee and people seeking asylum project, Justice & Peace 3 days a week – currently they are supporting over 400 households with essential food & clothing.
+• St Vincent’s is also home to a refugee and people seeking asylum project, run by the diocesan Justice & Peace group.
+This currently supports over 400 local households with food and clothing.

 St Vincent's Support Centre